 InternetNZ outreach and engagement director Andrew Cushen says the survey is a reminder for families to talk with each other about the different types of content found online, and to talk about what to do if they come across any upsetting content.
 "We need to ensure that people of all ages feel safe on the Internet," he says.

-Family Filter is a parental control tool internet providers offer to block the unwanted content, such as pornographic, offensive and malicious websites from being displayed to children.
+Family Filter is a parental control tool internet providers offer to block unwanted content, such as pornographic, offensive and malicious websites from being displayed to children.
 ISPs use intelligent firewalls to keep your kids safe from the not so great corners of the web.
 Learn more about family filters here

-These top broadband providers provide ISP family filter services, along with high speed fibre broadband plans with unlimited data.
+These top broadband providers provide ISP family filter services, along with high-speed fibre broadband plans with unlimited data.

 Stuff Fibre’s SafeZone helps filter out adult content, social media or anything undesirable should you need to.
 It is simple to use, with nothing to install, you can turn filters on and off from anywhere and it protects every device connected to your home network.